 The "Risk Management" section of the Management's Discussion and Analysis contains certain information required under IFRS 7 Financial Instruments: Disclosures of the International Financial Reporting Standards (IFRS) regarding the nature and scope of the risks arising from financial instruments.
 This information, which appears in the shaded sections, is an integral part of the audited consolidated financial statements for the period ended December 31, 2022, given that the standard permits cross-references between the Notes to the Financial Statements and the Management's Discussion and Analysis.
 Because of the references made to the financial statements, the terminology used in this section is generally aligned with what is found in the financial statements.

-As a financial group, iA Financial Corporation must take and manage a variety of risks arising from its business activities in order to create long-term value and ensure its sustainability.
+As an insurance company, Industrial Alliance Insurance and Financial Services must take and manage a variety of risks arising from its business activities in order to create long-term value and ensure its sustainability.

 Risk Management Principles and Responsibilities